Liberty Union High School

-Liberty Union High School is a public high school in Baltimore, Ohio.
+Liberty Union High School is a public high school in Baltimore, Ohio, United States.
 It is the only high school in the Liberty Union-Thurston Local Schools district.
-Their teams' name is the Lions.
+Their teams are known as the Lions.
 The school colors are red and black.

-The current high school was built in 1988 as an addition to be used as the middle school which has recently been torn down to make more parking spaces for students and teachers.
+The current high school was built in 1988 as an addition to be used as the middle school, which has recently been torn down to make more parking spaces for students and teachers.
 The new middle school was built in 2011.
-The original Liberty Union High School was built in 1917, merging Baltimore and Basil High Schools.
+The original Liberty Union High School was built in 1917, merging Baltimore and Basil high schools.

 Liberty Union Band

-In recent history, the Liberty Union Band program has achieved numerous honors, at both the local and state level.
-In 2007, under the direction of Mr. Ben Factor, the Liberty Union Marching Band qualified for OMEA State Marching Band Finals for the first time in school history.
+The Liberty Union Band program has achieved numerous honors, at both the local and state level.
+In 2007, under the direction of Ben Factor, the Liberty Union Marching Band qualified for OMEA State Marching Band Finals for the first time in school history.

 The Liberty Union High School Concert Band has consistently been rated Superior at District and State Adjudicated Events.
 The Concert Band has performed in Ohio Music Education Association "Class B" since 2011.